Skip to content

 };

-// Wait for multiple refs using extracted function
+// Wait for multiple refs with default timeout (1 second each)

 const initGame = async () => {